xiaodaigh/TraitWrappers.jl/README.md

 end
 ```

-There are pros and cons to either approach but with TraitWrapper.jl, it's easier to see which argument relies on which trait and don't have to rely on positional conventions which can complicated if some arguments rely on traits and some don't.
-TraitWrapper.jl enhances readability where there are many arguments that rely on trait.
+There are pros and cons to either approach but with TraitWrapper.jl, it's easier to see which argument relies on which trait and don't have to rely on positional conventions which can become unwieldy if some arguments rely on traits and some don't.
+TraitWrapper.jl enhances readability where there are many arguments that rely on traits.

-Technically, you don't really need this package.
+Technically, you don't really need this package to implement the TraitWrapper idea.
 But using this package indicates that you are using `TraitWrappers` and can point here for explanation of the concept.

 ### Another Example

 Another example of using TraitWrappers.jl lies in the [JLBoost.jl](https://github.com/xiaodaigh/JLBoost.jl) package.
-JLBoost.jl's tree boosting algorithm use a predict function to score out an iterable of trees on a DataFrame-like objects.
+JLBoost.jl's tree boosting algorithm use a `predict` function to score out an iterable of trees on a `DataFrame`-like object.

 Before the introduction of TraitWrappers.jl. the function signature looked like this